Frequently Asked Questions After Surgery

-- Anti-inflammatories can be used, but the dose is much less than dogs
+- We can prescribe pain medication such as Buprenorphine or a Durogesic (Fentanyl) Patch.
+Anti-inflammatories can be used, but the dose is much less than dogs

 Is it okay for my pet to lick the incision?

-- If a dog licks the incision, the healing process may be delayed.
+- The short answer is no. If your pet licks the incision, the healing process may be delayed

 - Licking can become a severe habit that is difficult to break

-- Licking can cause infection as the mouth has many bacteria
+- Licking can cause infection as the mouth is full of bacteria

-- Dogs will frequently lick the incision when the owner is not watching such as at night time; if the skin looks red or excoriated the most common cause is from licking.
+- Pets will often lick the incision when the owner is not watching such as at night time; if the skin looks red or irritated the most common cause is licking

-- A tee shirt can be used to cover an incision on the chest or front part of the abdomen; gather the waist of the shirt up over the dog's back and wrap an elastic band around this part of the shirt.
+- A tee shirt can be used to cover an incision on the chest or abdomen; gather the waist of the shirt up over the dog's back and wrap an elastic band around this part of the shirt

-- Bitter apple can be applied around the incision; many dogs will continue to lick after application of this topical
+- A bitterant called Wound Gaurd can be applied around the incision; although many dogs will still continue to lick after application

 - In some cases, sedation may be required